 Why: Barclays offers competitive CD rates and has a $0 minimum to open an account, one of only two such banks on the list.

-Review: Daily compounding of interest, no monthly maintenance fees and a top-notch five-year CD APY of 2.30% APY at the time the ranking was conducted — which has since increased to 3.00% APY as of today — make Barclays Bank Delaware a top CD account.
-The 12-month CD rate, though far above the national average, falls short of others on the list, paying 2.45% APY.
+Review: Daily compounding of interest, no monthly maintenance fees and a top-notch five-year CD APY of 2.30% APY at the time the ranking was conducted — which has since changed to 3.10% APY as of today — make Barclays Bank Delaware a top CD account.
+The 12-month CD rate pays 2.55% APY.

 How to Open: Barclays Bank Delaware CD accounts are opened online.

 Review: Ally’s High-Yield CD starts at a 2.65% APY for 12 months, but that climbs as high as 3.10% APY for five-year CDs.
 The Raise Your Rate CD allows you to increase your rate to current levels once over a two-year term or twice over a four-year term.
 The No-Penalty CD pays a lower rate but allows you penalty-free access to your CD funds just six days after the date of deposit.

 How to Open: Ally has an online application process and 24/7 live phone support along with live chat.